 Follow guide below to use MacX MediaTrans to easily and quickly transfer iPhone videos, slow-mo, time-lapse recordings, movies, TV shows, music videos, etc. to Mac without iTunes syncing.

 Download and launch this iPhone manager for Mac.
-It supports iPhone 13 and earlier running iOS 16/15, as well as macOS 13 Vertura and earlier.
+It supports iPhone 15 and earlier, as well as macOS Sonoma and earlier.

 Note: Turning off iTunes sync is optional, but we strongly suggest you to do it in order to keep your iPhone data from getting erased.